RConradG/snake/README.md

 Google Fonts

 Technologies Used

 JavaScript, HTML, CSS, etc.

-Next Steps
+## Next Steps

-I plan on adding additional food elements for the snake to eat and snake "heads."
+I plan on adding additional features and functionality in the future.
+I would like to add different food elements for the snake to eat and snake "heads."
-For the food elements, Different food elements will randomly populate when the snake eats, and the snake heads will randomly change when the grame resets.
+I would also like to add different game modes that increase in difficulty, where the velocity of the snake increase as the game mode increases in difficulty.